Skip to main content

 Contouring doesn’t have to be complicated or dramatic.
 For mature skin, the goal is to add soft definition and warmth, not to create harsh lines.
 A cream bronzer is the perfect tool for this.
 Instead of using it to carve out your cheekbones, think about where the sun would naturally kiss your face.
 Lightly sweep the bronzer across your forehead, the tops of your cheeks, the bridge of your nose, and along your jawline.
 Be sure to choose a product that offers a soft, light-reflecting glow rather than a glittery shimmer.
 This technique will give your face a gentle lift and a healthy, sun-kissed warmth that looks both subtle and beautiful.

-Where to Place Highlighter
+Where to Apply Highlighter for a Lit-From-Within Glow

 A touch of highlighter is the secret to achieving that coveted dewy, youthful look.
 It works by catching the light and adding a subtle luminosity to the high points of your face.
 This simple step can make your skin look instantly brighter and more radiant.
 Using your finger or a small brush, gently tap a cream or liquid highlighter onto the tops of your cheekbones, down the bridge of your nose, and on your brow bones, just under the arch of your eyebrows.
 The key is to be sparing—a little goes a long way.
 This technique creates a delicate sheen that makes your skin look fresh and hydrated, giving you a gorgeous, lit-from-within glow.

-Find Your Perfect Lip Color
+Find Your Most Flattering Lip Color

 The right lip color can brighten your entire face.
 As we age, our lips can lose some of their natural volume and definition, but a few simple tricks can help.
 Start by lining your lips with a pencil in a natural shade to create a fuller-looking shape; avoid dark liners, which can appear harsh.
 For your lip color, choose a neutral shade that’s just a couple of tones darker than your natural lips.
 Creamy and glossy finishes are especially flattering, as they reflect light and give the illusion of more volume.
 A beautiful, hydrating lipstick in a nude or soft pink will provide the perfect finishing touch for a polished and youthful look.

-Pro Tips for a Lasting Finish
+Tips for a Flawless, Long-Lasting Finish

 Once you’ve created your look, the goal is to keep it looking fresh and radiant for hours.
 The secret isn’t about piling on more product; it’s about smart application techniques and having a few tricks up your sleeve for quick refreshes.
 The right methods can make a world of difference, ensuring your makeup wears evenly and beautifully without settling into fine lines or looking heavy as the day goes on.